RWS/Sdl-Community/Language Weaver Provider/copilot-context.md

 - **`UnitTests/TestSegmentBuilder.cs`** — fluent in-memory `Segment` builder.
 Tags are constructed with explicit anchors via the SDL `new Tag(TagType, tagId, anchor)` constructor (`StartTag`/`EndTag`/`Placeholder`/`Paired`), so unit tests never touch Studio or disk.
 - **`UnitTests/EdgeXliffBatchTests.cs`** (9 tests) — drives `EdgeXliffBatch`: consolidate (empty → no trans-units, single → id 1, N → ids 1..N, inline `<g>`/`<x>` preserved, languages taken from the first serializer) and split (ids align by index, missing id → empty string, out-of-range id ignored, nested `<alt-trans><target>` retained).
 - **`UnitTests/SegmentSerializerTests.cs`** (13 tests) — characterizes `SegmentSerializer`: serialization shape (`source`/`target-language` on `<file>`, paired → `<g>`, standalone → `<x>`), deserialize edge cases (empty response → empty segment, no `<target>` → throws), and full in-memory round-trips via an `EchoAsTarget` helper that mirrors the Edge `<alt-trans><target>` shape. `RoundTrip_ReusesOriginalTagInstancesByAnchor` uses `Assert.Same` to lock in that original `Tag` instances are recovered by anchor.
 The `ExtractQualityEstimation_*` tests pin QE extraction against the real `genericqe` (Good/Poor) and `generic` (no `match-quality` → null) XLIFF captured live from the Cloud API, plus null/empty/whitespace inputs.
+- **`UnitTests/EdgeTokenExpiryTests.cs`** (6 tests) — drives `EdgeService.EnsureExpiryPopulated` (see *Token expiry self-heal*).
+One pinned regression test reproduces the live debugger state (an Edge SSO Bearer JWT whose `ExpiresAt` rehydrated as 0) and asserts it is repaired to `exp * 1000`, clock-independently.
+The other five each kill a distinct mutation of the guard logic: future-dated Bearer → positive validity, already-populated expiry not overwritten, Basic (JWT-shaped but `TokenType = "Basic"`) left at 0 by the Bearer guard, malformed Bearer left at 0 by the parse try/catch, and null → no throw.

 Run them with `vstest.console.exe` (or VS Test Explorer); the two live `IntegrationTests` remain untouched and are skipped offline (they need a valid Edge/Cloud token).